Hourly, Daily

 Hourly, Daily is an album by the Australian rock band, You Am I, released in July 1996.
-The album is Tim Rogers' portrait of Australian life, spread across 15 tracks.
 Themes include childhood, suburbia and relationships.
 The album also seems to run the course of a day, "Good Mornin'" beginning with an alarm clock, ending with the question of "Who Takes Who Home" on a night out, and after a period of silence, the hidden track entitled "Forget It Sister" begins with 'good morning baby..'

 The album debuted at No. 1 on the Australian ARIA Albums Chart.
 In October 2010, Hourly, Daily, was listed in the book, 100 Best Australian Albums with their previous album, Hi Fi Way (1995) at No. 8.
 In December 2021, the album was listed at no. 11 in Rolling Stone Australia’s ‘200 Greatest Albums of All Time’ countdown.